Serbia: Democracy, Dissent, and the New European Fault Line

 Serbia has unexpectedly become one of the most dynamic battlegrounds for democratic resistance in Europe.
 Once a cautionary tale of nationalist authoritarianism, the country now shows signs of becoming a positive regional harbinger: a laboratory of civic resilience, youth mobilization, and institutional pushback.

-The discussion is designed to confront uncomfortable questions, provoke analysis, and offer a forward-looking debate on Europe’s democratic trajectory.
+The discussion was designed to confront uncomfortable questions, provoke analysis, and offer a forward-looking debate on Europe’s democratic trajectory.

 Vladan Đokić is the University of Belgrade's rector.